+This symposium focused on youth work’s contribution to youth employment and provided an opportunity for participants to discuss this issue.
 While not youth work’s main role, youth work can and does enable young people to develop the core skills and competences that are valued in the labour market.
-The symposium will provide an opportunity to discuss and debate the fit between this more focused work and the broader purpose of youth work, as well as the resource and support implications.
-It will also offer an opportunity to learn from those working in this area, and to consider the tools and approaches that are most likely to be effective.
+The symposium provided an opportunity to discuss and debate the fit between this more focused work and the broader purpose of youth work, as well as the resource and support implications.

 Bradóg and Sphere17